-SERVICE DESCRIPTION FTP File Transfer Program enables fast transfer of files, including large files that may not be possible by e-mail.
-FTP uses port number 21. www The World Wide Web (WWW) is an Internet system to distribute graphical, hyper-linked information, based on Hyper Text Transfer Protocol (HTTP) - a client/server protocol for the World Wide Web.
-The Web is not synonymous with the Internet; rather, it is just one service on the Internet.
-Other services on the Internet include Internet Relay Chat and Newsgroups.
-The Web is accessed through use of a browser.
-WWW uses port 80.
-Telnet Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
-It operates over TCP/IP networks.
-Its primary function is to allow users to log into remote host systems.
-Telnet uses port 23.
-E-Mail Electronic mail consists of messages sent through a computer network to specific groups or individuals.
+SERVICE DESCRIPTION E-Mail Electronic mail consists of messages sent through a computer network to specific groups or individuals.
 Here are some default ports for e-mail: POP3 - port 110 SMTP - port 25 VoIP (SIP) Sending voice signals over the Internet is called Voice over IP or VoIP.
 Session Initiated Protocol (SIP) is an internationally recognized standard for implementing VoIP.
 SIP is an application-layer control (signaling) protocol that handles the setting up, altering and tearing down of voice and multimedia sessions over the Internet.
 SIP is transported primarily over UDP but can also be transported over TCP, using the default port number 5060.
 BitTorrent BitTorrent is a free P2P (peer-to-peer) sharing tool allowing you to distribute large software and media files using ports 6881 to 6889.
 BitTorrent requires you to search for a file with a searching engine yourself.
 It distributes files by corporation and trading, that is, the client downloads the file in small pieces and share the pieces with other peers to get other half of the file.
 Gaming Online gaming services lets you play multiplayer games on the Internet via broadband technology.
 One example is Microsoft's Xbox Live, which uses port 3074.
-As of this writing, your NBG-417N supports Xbox, Playstation, Battlenet and MSN Game Zone.
+As of this writing, your NBG4115 supports Xbox, Playstation, Battlenet and MSN Game Zone.

-16.5.4 Services and Port Numbers
+16.3.5 Services and Port Numbers

-See Appendix F on page 259 for commonly used services and port numbers.
+See Appendix F on page 263 for commonly used services and port numbers.